IBM/era/README.md

 ## System Requirements

-Standalone-ERA has been successfully built and executed using the following set-up:
+Standalone-ERA has been successfully built and executed using the following set-ups:

  - Ubuntu 18.04 and Python 2.7
  - Ubuntu 20.04 and Python 3.8